trambui09/media-ranker-revisited/README.md

 We are providing you with an implementation of MediaRanker.
 Use this MediaRanker to begin this project.

 Our MediaRanker web app was a wonderful website with two major flaws:
+1. the way we implemented user login is extremely insecure
 1. our controllers are untested
-1. the way we implemented user login is extremely insecure

 In this assignment you will modify Media Ranker in two ways:
+1. our web app can securely **authenticate** multiple users via OAuth and **authorize** them to view, manage and vote on works
 1. our controllers will finally have tests that test controller logic
-1. our web app can securely **authenticate** multiple users via OAuth and **authorize** them to view, manage and vote on works

 Build your project using _branches_, with at least _one branch_ per wave.
 As you finish a wave merge the changes into the main branch.
-Submit one pull request at the end once you are complete.
+Submit one pull request at the end once you are complete to submit the project.

 ## Wave 1: Controller Tests